xiguaakako/wp1111hw6withRailway/hw6/README.md

 When I was reviewing others' HW5, I found that compile errors would occur if I didn't `yarn add axios`.
 I wished I wasn't going to get `dead`s.

-Problems here.
-What should I do when I'm reviewing HW6?
-How can I deal with mongoDB?
-Will I need to install packages on my own?

 BTW I gave up completing the advanced requirements since it seemed like I needed to install more packages for more material-UI objects (like `tabs` or `tables` maybe).

 ## **Basic / Advanced requirements**